antmicro/jetson-orin-baseboard/README.md

 ## Overview

 This project contains open hardware design files for a baseboard supporting NVIDIA Jetson Orin Nano and Jetson Orin NX System on Modules (SoMs).
-The board break-routes the typical IO interfaces from the SoM.
+The board break-routes the typical I/O interfaces from the SoM.
 Additionally, it exposes an expansion connector which allows it to be integrated with external processing modules using PCIe or low-speed interfaces.

-The design files were preapared in KiCad 7.x.
+The design files were prepared in KiCad 7.x.

 ## Key features